Enhancing Campus Aesthetics — With Exterior Doors & Windows

 —by Dr. David Vinson

 There exists, of course, an obvious difference between a building and a painting.
-A building is designed foremost do that it can be occupied, and its design elements, whether they are intended to be beautiful or not, must abide by safety standards.
-But there is no rule that states a functional building cannot also be beautiful, and the study of awesthetics in architecture allows us to look holistically at the combined effects of a building’s shape, size, color, unity, proportion, symmetry, and context, among numerous other design elements.
+A building is designed foremost so that it can be occupied, and its design elements, whether they are intended to be beautiful or not, must abide by safety standards.
+But there is no rule that states a functional building cannot also be beautiful, and the study of aesthetics in architecture allows us to look holistically at the combined effects of a building’s shape, size, color, unity, proportion, symmetry, and context, among numerous other design elements.

 Hope’s® Windows, Inc.— Two Campus-Based Case Studies